Melodycherry/42-CPP/readme.md

 ---

 ### 🗃️ Module 06
+*C++ casts*

+EX 00 : Conversion of scalar types
+EX 01 : Serialization
+EX 02 : Identify real type

+📅 Date de rendu : *to be determined*
+📝 Note obtenue : *to be determined*

 ---

 ### 🔢 Module 07
+*C++ templates*

+EX 00 : Start with a few functions
+EX 01 : Iter
+EX 02 :  Array

+📅 Date de rendu : *to be determined*
+📝 Note obtenue : *to be determined*

 ---

 ### 🧮 Module 08
+*Templated containers, iterators, algorithms*

+EX 00 : Easy find
+EX 01 : Span
+EX 02 : Mutated abomination

+📅 Date de rendu : *to be determined*
+📝 Note obtenue : *to be determined*

 ---

 ### ⚡ Module 09
+*STL*

+EX 00 : Bitcoin Exchange
+EX 01 : Reverse Polish Notation
+EX 02 : PmergeMe

+📅 Date de rendu : *to be determined*
+📝 Note obtenue : *to be determined*

 ---